Technology alert: Chat Offline. Click for more.

 Gary is probably best known for creating and teaching the humanistic math course Math Explorations, a unique holistic approach to mathematics that emphasizes conceptual learning and appreciation of the "big picture" of how mathematics creates beauty and meaning in our lives.
 This course has also been known to tame the demons of math phobia that too often result from traditional instruction in mathematics.

-Gary also created and teaches Science Explorations, a general science course for liberal arts students that explores the beauty, power, and limitations of the natural sciences.
-Finally, Gary created and teaches The Pursuit of Wisdom, a course that views wisdom as the primary goal of a successful life and that views a liberal arts education as essential in the pursuit of wisdom.
+Gary also created and teaches Science Explorations, a science appreciation course for liberal arts students that explores the beauty, power, and limitations of the natural sciences.
+Finally, Gary created and teaches The Pursuit of Wisdom, a philosophy course that views wisdom as the primary goal of a successful life and that views a liberal arts education as essential in the pursuit of wisdom.

 Background & Experience